Seeker1911/young-coders-tutorial/2016/chromebooks.md

 Note that this is a commercial version of minecraft, and you need an account to play.

+___

 ## Backups and Bootstrap files

-To build a bootstrap file (e.g. for setting up additional machines), run:
+To build a bootstrap file, run the following command.
+This is useful if you want to install without needing to download lots of stuff over and over.

     sudo sh crouton -d -f /media/removable/PYTN/pytn-1404-bootstrap.tar.bz2 -t xfce -r trusty